 It's been noted that the more popular fandoms are split between multiple media - this can make them difficult to sort and count.
 The site also has a Crossovers section, so eloquently designed that you can find the person who thought it was a good idea to cross Harry Potter with Leave It to Beaver within three clicks.
 Yes, one such story does exist.

 Franchises with over 40,000 stories combined

-- Final Fantasy actually breaks in at 9th with well over 78,000 hits if taken as a collective instead of individual games.
+- Final Fantasy actually breaks in at 10th with nearly 80,000 hits if taken as a collective instead of individual games.
 Every game even has its own crossover section for over 5,000 hits.

 - The X-Men franchise as a whole has well over 48,000 hits, split between comics, movies and cartoons.

-- Star Wars also has the Star Wars Expanded Universe, including the Star Wars Online MMORPG which gives it over 53,000 hits.
+- Star Wars also has Star Wars Legends, including the Star Wars Online MMORPG which gives it over 53,000 hits.

 - The Star Trek franchise has more than 42,000 hits, but it's spread between several shows, books and a film.